Rose Hawthorne Lathrop: Literary career and marriage

-In New London, the Lathrops became involved with the Catholic summer school movement and collaborated on a book, A Story of Courage: A History of the Georgetown Visitation Convent.
-Both Hawthorne and Lathrop converted to Roman Catholicism in 1891.
-Though "To many of their old friends this conversion came as a shock", Hawthorne's journey to Catholicism had been years in the making.
+They collaborated on a book, A Story of Courage: A History of the Georgetown Visitation Convent, a Catholic monastery in Washington D.C.
+During this period, the couple started reading Catholic writings such as Cardinal James Gibbons’ The Faith of Our Fathers (1876), Thomas John Capel’s The Faith of Catholics and Cardinal Nicholas Wiseman's Lectures on the principal doctrines and practices of the Catholic Church (1836).
+Hawthorne and Lathrop converted to Roman Catholicism in 1891, the ceremony being held at St. Paul the Apostle Church in Manhattan.
+Though "To many of their old friends this conversion came as a shock", her decision to convert had been years in the making.

 Their travels through England, Portugal, France and Italy [had] exposed the Hawthornes to the 'Roman Church,' often misunderstood in the Protestant circles of New England … Hawthorne would write of her experience at the age of seven of seeing Pope Pius IX during Holy Week from his balcony: "I became eloquent about the Pope, and was rewarded by a gift from my mother of a little medallion of him and a gold scudo with an excellent likeness thereon, both always tenderly reverenced by me."

-Nevertheless, the Lathrops' marriage continued to suffer and they separated permanently in 1896.
-George died of cirrhosis three years later.
+Hawthorne and Lathrop were involved in the establishment of the Catholic Summer School of America project, located in New London and Plattsburgh, New York.
+Attendees had the benefits of university-level courses on Catholicism in resort settings.The couple were commissioned by the Georgetown Visitation Nuns to write A Story of Courage: A History of the Georgetown Visitation Convent, their convent in Washington D.C.

+Hawthorne in 1895 petitioned the Catholic Church for a separation from Lathrop; his mental state had deteriorated so much that she felt unsafe when his had his outbursts of anger.